BGN-for-ASNA/ASNA_reliability/README.md

 | Rates weighted |  False  negatives | 0  |
 | SRI weighted |  False  negatives | 	9.090  |

+It appears that "Rates weighted" is a better compromise between Error type I and II.
 ### 3.2 Bias in interaction

 # 4.To-Do